iter8-tools/iter8/mkdocs/docs/getting-started/concepts.md

     Use with any app, serverless, or ML framework.
 Iter8 works with Kubernetes deployments, statefulsets, Knative services, KServe/Seldon ML deployments, or custom Kubernetes resource types.

 ## Implementation
-Iter8 is primarily written in `go` and builds on a few awesome open source projects including:
+Iter8 is written in `go` and builds on a few awesome open source projects including:

 - [Helm](https://helm.sh)
 - [Fortio](https://github.com/fortio/fortio)